rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

 In :numref:`rankingConsensusFigure` appears a convincing ranking consensus with four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
-Notice the unstable rank positions of action *a1* (2,5 and 7), as well as the unstable rank positions of action *a3* (5, 8), both a consequence of their contrasted performance records.
-The epistemic fusion of all three *ranking-by-scoring* results delivers here a convincing transitive partial ordering, highly correlated with the given outranking digraph *g* (+0.852), supported by a criteria significance majority of 57% (see Lines 4-6 below) .
+Notice the unstable rank positions of action *a1* (2, 5, and 7), as well as the unstable rank positions of action *a3* (4 and 8), both a consequence of their contrasted performance records.
+The epistemic fusion of all four *ranking-by-scoring* results delivers here a convincing transitive partial ordering, highly correlated with the given outranking digraph *g* (+0.847), supported by a criteria significance majority of 58% (see Lines 4-6 below) .

 .. code-block:: pycon
    :linenos: